Pages for iOS (iPhone, iPod touch): Use iCloud with Pages

-When iCloud is turned off in Pages on this device, edits you make or new documents that you create aren’t saved to iCloud, and new or changed documents on other devices or on your computer aren’t available in Pages on this device.
+When iCloud is turned off for Pages on this device, edits you make or new documents that you create aren’t saved to iCloud, and documents that are newly created or changed on other devices or on your computer aren’t available in Pages on this device.

 Here are a few things to keep in mind about using iCloud to manage your documents across devices:

-If you edit and then close a document when you’re not connected to the Internet, an upward-pointing arrow appears in the document thumbnail.
+If you edit and then close a document when you’re not connected to the Internet, you see a progress bar at the bottom of the document thumbnail.
 The next time you connect to the Internet, the edited document is saved to iCloud.

-If you edit a document on more than one computer or device before your edits are saved, you will see conflicts.
+If you edit a document on more than one computer or device at the same time, you will see conflicts.
 Make sure the app has had time to save your changes to iCloud before editing the same document on another device.
-If you do get a conflict, you can choose to preserve any or all of the documents you edited.
+If you do get a conflict, you can choose to preserve any or all of the document versions.

 If you delete a document, it’s deleted from iCloud and from Pages on all your devices.

-If you use folders to organize your documents, the same folder organization applies on all your devices.
+If you use folders to organize your documents on one device, the same folder organization applies on all your devices.